 Lecturers can refuse to accept assignments, which do not have a signed acknowledgement of the University’s policy on plagiarism.

 Assignment Guidelines including Referencing Details

-A copy of the Communication Skills Guide will assist you structure your assignments.
-A copy of the guide can be downloaded from:
+A copy of the Communication Skills Guide: MBA Programs will have been given to you at the beginning of your program.
+This guide will assist you structure your assignments.
+A copy of the guide can also be downloaded from: